 RSE: Residual standard error, CV: coefficient of variation, [Chla]: chlorophyll a concentration in the water, [TN]: total nitrogen concentration in the water, βMM: beta diversity of the macrophyte morphotypes, [NH4+]: ammonium concentration in the water and [NOx]: nitrate plus nitrite concentration in the water

 To synthesize our results, we plotted for each station the M-AMBI along with the three macrobenthic indices composing it (SR, H’ and AMBI) (mean ± SD) as a function of mean [Chla] (Figure 4).
-Mean [Chla] was chosen as a synthetic indicator of eutrophication because it is (i) significantly and positively correlated to 9 out of the 13 eutrophication related variables (Figure 2), (ii) the eutrophication related variable (with mean [TN]), that presents the strongest correlations with SR, H’ and M-AMBI (Figure 2), (iii) the most frequently selected eutrophication related variable in the macrobenthic index models (Table 3) and (iv) a relevant indicator of eutrophication status according to Bec et al. (2011) and Cloern (2001).
+Mean [Chla] was chosen as a synthetic indicator of eutrophication because it is (i) significantly and positively correlated to 9 out of the 13 eutrophication related variables (Figure 2), (ii) the eutrophication related variable (with mean [TN]) that presents the strongest correlations with SR, H’ and M-AMBI (Figure 2), (iii) the most frequently selected eutrophication related variable in the macrobenthic index models (Table 3) and (iv) a relevant indicator of eutrophication status according to Bec et al. (2011) and Cloern (2001).